codingMustache/codingMustache/README.md

 ## Daily Trivia

-Who is the founder of Palantir?
+In programming, the ternary operator is mostly defined with what symbol(s)?
- 1. Mark Zuckerberg
+ 1. ?:
- 2. Marc Benioff
+ 2. ??
- 3. Jack Dorsey
+ 3. if then
- 4. Peter Thiel
+ 4. ?

 <details>
   <summary>Answer</summary>
-  Peter Thiel
+  ?:
 </details>